BankovniIdentita/BankID-demo-application/README.md

 - invoking the authentication flow
 - token exchange after successful user authentication
 - retrieval and display of user data (within the scope of the Connect service)
-- user logout from BankID (token revocation)
+- user logout from BankID (token revocation)\
+- signing of example document

 ## What do I need to run the application:
 **1. Setting credentials**